Best Hiking Watch For The Trail Less Traveled

 • Smart notifications and automatic data uploads to the Garmin Connect

-When choosing the overall winner we sought a model that is affordable, easy to use, has excellent battery life, offers great digital mapping, and which lets us customize data for a wide range of activities.
-That, folks, is the Garmin Instinct Solar in a nutshell.
+We selected the Garmin Instinct Solar as our overall winner due to its affordability, ease of use, excellent battery life, great digital mapping, and ability to customize data for a wide range of activities.

 The Instinct Solar is good for 24 days in smartwatch mode and 30 hours in GPS mode, making it a great pick for backpackers and thru-hikers.
 While its digital mapping isn’t as detailed as the Fenix 6X Pro, it’s perfectly clear and easy to read, as is the customizable data shown on the screen.